 How to Care for a Violet Goby (Dragonfish)

-A Violet Goby, Gobioides broussonnetii, is sometimes called the Dragon Goby or Dragonfish.
+A Violet Goby, or Gobioides broussonnetii, is sometimes called the Dragon Goby or erroneously called Dragonfish (the name of the Arowana among other fish).
 It prefers brackish water and is native to the swamp waters around Florida, and the Gulf of Mexico.
-They are long, slender fish that resemble an eel (but are definitely not eels!) and have a silvery gold iridescence to them.They can reach lengths over two feet.

-Dragonfish are carnivores, and with their teeth, you would think they are vicious fish.
-In fact, they are often sold in pet shops and large chains such as Walmart as aggressive fish.
+Dragonfish are carnivores and mistakenly labeled as aggressive fish.
 But, ironically, these fish are the ones that get bullied.
-They are not aggressive at all, preferring to hide in sand, behind rocks and under plants.
+They are not aggressive at all, preferring to hide in the sand, behind rocks, and under plants.

 Your Dragonfish Tank